 Hydropower accounts for most of the Norwegian power supply, and the resource base for production depends on the precipitation in a given year.
 This is a significant difference compared to the rest of Europe where security of supply is mainly secured through thermal power plants, with fuels available in the energy markets.
+At the same time, Europe has in recent years seen an increase in weather-dependent electricity production such as wind and solar power.

 A special feature of the Norwegian hydropower system is its high storage capacity.
 Norway has half of Europe’s reservoir storage capacity, and more than 75 % of Norwegian production capacity is flexible.
 Production can be rapidly increased and decreased as needed, at low cost.
 This is important because there must be a balance between production and consumption at all times in the power system.
 The growing share of intermittent production technologies, such as wind and solar, makes it even more vital that there is flexibility available in the rest of the system.